acts-project/acts/docs/core/seeding.rst

 in the future); the first test occurs before the calculation of the helix circle.
 Therefore, the deviation from a straight line is compared to the maximum allowed scattering at minimum pT scaled by the forward angle (as calculated above).
-Both the check against min pT as the check against the calculated pT (discussed further below) take the correlated measurement uncertainty into account.
+Both the check against min pT and the check against the calculated pT (discussed further below) take the correlated measurement uncertainty into account.

 .. code-block:: cpp

 	// add errors of spB-spM and spM-spT pairs and add the correlation term
 	// for errors on spM
 	float error2 = lt.Er + ErB +
-                  2 * (cotThetaB * lt.cotTheta * varianceRM + varianceZM) *
+								 2 * (cotThetaAvg2 * varianceRM + varianceZM) * iDeltaRB *
-                      iDeltaRB * lt.iDeltaR;
+										 lt.iDeltaR;

-   float deltaCotTheta = cotThetaB - lt.cotTheta;
+	float deltaCotTheta = cotThetaB - cotThetaT;
 	float deltaCotTheta2 = deltaCotTheta * deltaCotTheta;
-   float error;
-   float dCotThetaMinusError2;
+	// Apply a cut on the compatibility between the r-z slope of the two
-   // if the error is larger than the difference in theta, no need to
+	// seed segments.
+This is done by comparing the squared difference
-   // compare with scattering
-   if (deltaCotTheta2 - error2 > 0) {
-     deltaCotTheta = std::abs(deltaCotTheta);
-     // if deltaTheta larger than the scattering for the lower pT cut, skip error = std::sqrt(error2);
-     dCotThetaMinusError2 =
-         deltaCotTheta2 + error2 - 2 * deltaCotTheta * error;
-     // avoid taking root of scatteringInRegion
-     // if left side of ">" is positive, both sides of unequality can be
+	// between slopes, and comparing to the squared uncertainty in this
+	// difference - we keep a seed if the difference is compatible within
+	// the assumed uncertainties.
+The uncertainties get contribution from
-     // squared
+	// the  space-point-related squared error (error2) and a scattering term
-     // (scattering is always positive)
+	// calculated assuming the minimum pt we expect to reconstruct
+	// (scatteringInRegion2).
+This assumes gaussian error propagation which
+	// allows just adding the two errors if they are uncorrelated (which is

-     if (dCotThetaMinusError2 > scatteringInRegion2) {
+	// fair for scattering and measurement uncertainties) if (deltaCotTheta2 > (error2 + scatteringInRegion2)) {
+		// additional cut to skip top SPs when producing triplets if (m_config.skipPreviousTopSP) {
+			// break if cotTheta from bottom SP < cotTheta from top SP because
+			// the SP are sorted by cotTheta if (cotThetaB - cotThetaT < 0) {
+				break;
+			}
+			t0 = t + 1;
+		}
 		continue;
-     }
 	}

 Now the check for scattering with calculated particle momentum.
 Momentum is calculated from the pT and the pseudorapidity.
 This must be :math:`\geq` the